 At this point you will start to see a lot of regular Empty PDU requests.
 This is part of the way that Bluetooth Low Energy works.

-Similar to USB, all BLE transaction are initiated by the bus 'Master', which is the central device (the tablet or phone).
+Similar to USB, all BLE transaction are initiated by the bus 'Main', which is the central device (the tablet or phone).

 We can see pairs of transaction that happen at a reasonably consistent interval, but no data is exchanged since the BLEFriend (the peripheral) is saying 'sorry, I don't have any data for you':